 A fiercely loyal Catholic cavalry commander whose name became a byword for dependable troops during the brutal chaos of the Thirty Years' War.

-Gottfried Heinrich Graf zu Pappenheim cuts a dramatic figure in the history of the Thirty Years' War, a conflict defined by shifting allegiances and mercenary armies.
-In contrast, Pappenheim remained unwaveringly loyal to the Catholic cause and the Holy Roman Emperor Ferdinand II.
-He raised and led his own formidable regiment of cuirassiers—heavy cavalry—who became feared as 'Pappenheimers.'
-Their reputation for ferocity and, notably, for unwavering loyalty to their commander personally, was rare in an age of desertions.
-Pappenheim's moment of tragic legend came at the Battle of Lützen in 1632.
-Rushing his troops to aid his embattled commander, Albrecht von Wallenstein, he arrived in time to turn the tide but was mortally wounded by a musket shot.
-His death in the hour of victory cemented his mythic status as the epitome of martial devotion.
+Gottfried Heinrich Graf zu Pappenheim raised and led his own regiment of cuirassiers—heavy cavalry who became feared as 'Pappenheimers'—during the Thirty Years' War.
+He remained unwaveringly loyal to the Catholic cause and Holy Roman Emperor Ferdinand II while the conflict swirled with shifting allegiances and mercenary armies.
+Their reputation for ferocity and unwavering loyalty to their commander personally was rare in an age of desertions.
+At the Battle of Lützen in 1632, Pappenheim rushed his troops to aid his embattled commander, Albrecht von Wallenstein.
+He arrived in time to turn the tide but was mortally wounded by a musket shot.
+His death in the hour of victory secured his mythic status as the epitome of martial devotion.

 The biggest hits of 1594